syncfusion-content/fileformat-docs/File-Formats/DocIO/Word-document/Compare Word documents.md

 N> 1.
 DocIO performs word level comparison while comparing two Word documents.In this scenario, if a single character in a word is changed, the entire word will be highlighted as changed.
 N> 2.
 Comparing two Word documents supported in DOCX format only.
+N> 3.
+Converting PowerPoint slides to images based on animation effects is not supported on the UWP platform.

 ## Compare two Word documents